jonescompneurolab/hnn-core/doc/install.md

 ```
 - [TODO: after v0.4 publication, change the above to pip install "hnn_core[gui,opt,parallel]"]
 3. Congratulations, HNN should be installed!
 From here, you can either:
-    - Start the GUI by running the command `hnn-gui` in the new "Command Prompt" window, then follow
+    - Start the GUI by running the command `hnn-gui` in the terminal window, then follow
       along with a [GUI tutorial like our Textbook ERP GUI tutorial
       here](https://dylansdaniels.github.io/website_redesign/content/05_erps/erps_in_gui.html).
     - Similarly, start using the API by running Python code uses the HNN API, such as [in our